Muppidathi336/Spring/README.md

 #DI
 dependency injection=> dependency b/w the instances is injected by either xml/annotation/plain java. configuration or annotation decides which object to be used.

+#JPA and Hibernate
+Based on JPA data access specification(that defines how to persist data in Java applications), ORMapping is done by the hibernate tool.
+In hibernate, we use Session for handling the persistence of data, while in JPA, we use Entity Manager.